tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 1 - Intro.md

 Each Hype Cycle drills down into the five key lifecycle phases
 - Innovation Trigger
 	- Potential tech breakthrough
-	- **early proof of concept stories** and media interest.
-Often no useable product, commercial viability is unproven.
+	- **early proof of concept stories** and media interest
+	- Often no useable product, commercial viability is unproven.
 - Peak of Inflated Expectations
+	- Early publicity produces success stories - often accompanied by scores of failures
+	- Some company action and adoption
 - Trough of Disillusionment
+	- Interest wanes as implementations fail to deliver
+	- Producers fail or move on
+	- Investments continue only
 - Slope of Enlightenment
 - Plateau of Productivity